Skip to content

 A Tour to Remember in Leicester

-Leicester has many attractions that tourists come from around the world to enjoy.
+Leicester has many attractions that tourists from around the world can enjoy.
 It is a famous cultural city in Britain, with many ancient historical sites, such as museums and ancient Roman baths.
-Here, dear visitor, are the best places in the city that you can visit.
+Here, dear visitor, are the best places you can visit in the city.

 Leicester Cathedral